 - Eating too much sugar: Candy and soda may taste great, but too much sugar can greatly increase the risk of tooth decay.
 Bacteria feed on sugar; to avoid the build up of bacteria, patients should limit their sugar intake.

 - Consuming acidic foods and beverages: Citrus fruits, wine, coffee, and cola are highly acidic foods and beverages.
 When the acidic level of the mouth rises, tooth erosion can occur.
 For this reason, patients should limit exposure to highly acidic foods and beverages.

 - Smoking: Think smoking is just bad for the lungs?
 It can discolor teeth, inhibit oxygen flow to gum tissue, and make recovery from dental treatments slower.
 In short, smoking is bad for your oral health.

 - Thumb sucking: Thumb sucking is a common among babies and young children.
 If children continue to suck the thumb when the permanent teeth come in, the alignment of the teeth and gums can be compromised.

 Schedule an Appointment

-If you have questions about these bad dental habits, or would like to discuss treating oral damage that has already occurred, [appointment_url text=”schedule an appointment at DeJesus Dental Group”] at your earliest convenience.
+If you have questions about these bad dental habits, or would like to discuss treating oral damage that has already occurred, book an appointment online.
 Dr. DeJesus looks forward to working with you to build a healthy and beautiful smile.